mirko-felice/gradle-plugin-testkit-core/README.md

 #### Configuration

-The core function `runTests()` provides three parameters to give the user the capability to configure the feature.
+The core function `test()` provides four parameters to give the user the capability to configure the feature.

 - **projectName**: parameter describing the name of the project used to search for plugin classpath.

-- **testFolderName**: parameter describing the name of the folder containing the _yaml_ file.
+- **projectFolderPath**: parameter describing the path of the folder containing the _yaml_ file.
   Default to `currentDirectory/src/main/resources/`.

 - **checkerType**: parameter describing the _CheckerType_ to use.\